Using a solicitor

 Step 4: What to do if you are unhappy about the way the complaint has been handled

-If your complaint was dealt with by the SLCC and you are unhappy about the way it was handled you can lodge a complaint using the SLCC’s complaints procedure on their website at www.scottishlegalcomplaints.org.uk.
+If your complaint was dealt with by the SLCC and you are unhappy about the way it was handled you can lodge a complaint using the SLCC’s complaints procedure on their website.

 If your complaint was about conduct and investigated by another professional organisation but you are unhappy with the way it was handled you can complain to the SLCC.
-This is called a ‘handling complaint'.
-You can get more information about it at www.scottishlegalcomplaints.org.uk.
+This is called a 'handling complaint'.
+You can get more information about it at on the Scottish Legal Complaints Commission website.

-You must contact the SLCC about this type of complaint within 6 months of the date on which the Law Society of Scotland wrote to you with their decision.
+You must contact the SLCC about a handling complaint within 6 months of the date on which the Law Society of Scotland wrote to you with its decision.
 If you contact the SLCC after this date, it cannot consider your complaint.

 Professional negligence and damages